 You know, filling out all those fields and hoping that your application actually gets there and they read it?

-I don’t like them either!
-I have wrestled my way through many of them on behalf of clients who threw in the towel or didn’t even know where to begin.
+And I don’t like them either!
+As I wrestled my way through many of them in the past for clients who threw in the towel or didn’t eve

 Mailing a resume or dropping one off seems a lot easier but not many companies let you do that anymore.